 A bit knock out from what I had just witnessed, I bumped into my friends on my way to the exit.
 We tried to catch a train back, but there were too many Cure fans for too few wagons.
 After a long wait the Dutch railways finally came up with some extra trains.
 I think we were among the last leaving Heerenveen, looking like a quiet and pieceful provincial village again, as if nothing had happened…

-Here is another story (in Dutch) from someone who went to this show.
+Here is Marco’s story (in Dutch) who met the band before the show.

 Attendance: 13.100 (according to booking organization Mojo Concerts)